amn-79/ac6_optimiser/README.md

 # AC6 Optimiser
-Update version: Patch 1.06.1, App Ver 60
+Update version: Patch 1.07, App Ver 70

-If you just want the download, it's the .exe in the build folder.
-If you want to make sure this doesn't install a bitcoin miner, look at the source code and build it yourself (I just use pyinstaller).
+# Updates
+Changed data files due to new patch
+Added app spec to repository to make building it yourself easier

+# Notes
+Build uses pyinstaller.
+Simply run "pyinstaller app.spec", or alternatively download the prebuilt .exe.

 Mostly feature complete if a bit slow if few restrictions are placed on it.